sbidolach/mobile-gamepad/README.md

 sudo input-events [number]
 ```

+---

 # TODO

-- Create user-friendly layout for controller [In progress]
+- Create user-friendly layout for gamepad [In progress]
-- Display message when constoller is disconnected [In progress]
+- Display message when gamepad is disconnected [In progress]
+- Create bash script to automate installation
+- Add second joystick (Z Axis, Rotate Z Axis) to move mouse (for Quake, etc.)
+- Simulate mouse (Z Axis, Rotate Z Axis) by moving mobile phone (for Quake, etc.)
+- TDD
 - Add simple KODI or other installation package
-- TDD
-- Add second joystick to move mouse (for Quake, etc.)
-- Simulate mouse by moving mobile phone

 # Development

 - If you would like participate in innovate and interesting project, please contact with me.

-## Problem solving
+# Problem solving

 - No more battery problem in Pad
 - Keep your controll configuration online for different games